karrick/tar-pipe/README.md

 errors are printed to standard error.
 When tar-pipe is invoked with the `-v, --verbose` command line flag, it displays connection information, compression information.
 The verbose flag on the source and destination are independent of each other.
+In other words you may have verbose on neither of the source or the destination, either of them, or both of them.

     [you@destination.example.com ~]$ tar-pipe -v receive :6969

 ## Limitations

-Because each hard links to a file is identical to each other hard link to the same file, the algorithm to determine whether a particular file system entry is a unique file or merely a hard link to another file in the same hierarchy is an O(n^2) problem that is not implemented
+Because each hard link to a file is identical to each other hard link to the same file, the algorithm to determine whether a particular file system entry is a unique file or merely a hard link to another file in the same hierarchy is an O(n^2) problem that is not implemented